EXCLUSIVE-Elite hackers target WHO as coronavirus cyberattacks spike

 The WHO published an alert last month - available here https://www.who.int/about/communications/cyber-security - warning that hackers are posing as the agency to steal money and sensitive information from the public.

+And government officials in the United States, Britain and elsewhere have issued cybersecurity warnings about the dangers of a newly remote workforce as people disperse to their homes to work and study because of the coronavirus pandemic.

 The motives in the case identified by Reuters aren't clear.
-United Nations agencies, the WHO among them, are regularly targeted by digital espionage campaigns and Aggio declined to say who precisely at the organization the hackers had in their sights.
+United Nations agencies, the WHO among them, are regularly targeted by digital espionage campaigns and Aggio said he did not know who precisely at the organization the hackers had in their sights.

 Cybersecurity firms including Romania's Bitdefender and Moscow-based Kaspersky said they have traced many of DarkHotel's operations to East Asia - an area that has been particularly affected by the coronavirus.
 Specific targets have included government employees and business executives in places such as China, North Korea, Japan, and the United States.